How to review your staff sickness and absence policy

 Key points to look out for

-Clear procedures for managing both short-term and long-term sickness absence
+Clear procedures for managing both short and long-term sickness absence

-You'll want to see that staff have information on the different stages of each process, and about the possible outcomes.
+You'll want to see that there are separate procedures for short-term absence and long-term sickness.
+Staff should have information on the different stages of each process and the possible outcomes.
 This should also include staff's rights to be accompanied to formal meetings, and information about the appeals process.

 Different types of absence are clearly set out as being paid or unpaid